sematext/docs/docs/monitoring/spm-faq.md

 Here are a few things to check and do:

-1. Make sure Sematext Agent is running: sudo service spm-monitor restart
+1. Make sure Sematext Agent is running: sudo service sematext-agent restart
 2. Make sure disk is not full: `df -h`
 3. Make sure maximal open files limit was not reached: see **"I registered for Sematext Monitoring more than 5 minutes ago and I don't see any of my